 As a consequence of the land claims settlement, the Inuit Owned Lands are not subject to royalty obligations to the Government of Canada, but instead are subject to an underlying 12% net profits royalty payable on all minerals to NTI.
 During periods of positive operating revenue, gross uranium revenue shall be calculated as 130% of the value of the product.
 Starting December 31, 2008, Kivalliq is to pay annual advance royalty payments to NTI in the sum of \$50,000 annually (2008 - 2014 paid).
-On December 4, 2015, NTI has allowed the Company to defer the annual advance royalty payment due on December 31, 2015 to December 31, 2019.
+NTI has allowed the Company to defer the annual advance royalty payments due on December 31, 2015 and 2016 to December 31, 2019 and 2020, respectively.
+The \$50,000 payment originally due December 31, 2015 was recorded as a long-term liability.